 Employer contributions

 A key advantage of 401(k)s is that your employer may also contribute to help you save for retirement.
 This typically comes in the form of a 401(k) match, aka when your company agrees to contribute a certain amount based on what you contribute.
-This may come in the form of a full, dollar-for-dollar match up to a certain percentage of your salary or a partial match, where your employer matches a fraction of what you do, such as 50%, up to a percentage of your salary.
+This may come in the form of a full, dollar-for-dollar match up to a certain percentage of your salary or a partial match, where your employer matches a fraction of what you contribute, such as 50%, up to a certain percentage of your salary.

 Fidelity suggests aiming to contribute at least enough to get the full match amount.